eclipse-bluechi/bluechi/doc/test/hirte_e2e.md

 - Containerfile-build
 - Containerfile

-Containerfile-build published in quay quay.io/yarboa/hirte-builder
+Containerfile-build published in AutoSD registry registry.gitlab.com/centos/automotive/sample-images.
 It is used for hirte binary build on each PR,

 Containerfile create hirte-images contain systemd init to simulate systemd modules which are part of hirte solution

+Base workflows

+- Create and run simulated containers with systemd
+- Check Nodes registration complete